sgrade/_Lab/Shell/bash.md

 ```
 ---

-read into an array and then filter out (remove) all containing the letter 'a' or 'A'.
+Read into an array and then filter out (remove) all containing the letter 'a' or 'A'.
 ```
 a=$(cat | grep -vi a)
 echo $a
 ```
----

 use for loops to display only odd natural numbers from 1 to 99.
 ```